cluoma/Pico2Maple-fw/README.md

 # Custom Controller Layouts

-Pico2Maple has a fairly flexible controller remapping implementation the basically allows the entire controller to be reconfigured.
+Pico2Maple has a fairly flexible controller remapping implementation which allows the entire controller to be reconfigured.
 Custom controller layouts are currently a work-in-progress and feedback is greatly appreciated.

 The easiest method to create a layout is to use the [Pico2Maple Mapper tool](https://cluoma.github.io/Pico2Maple-config/).
 Custom layouts can then be uploaded to the device using Raspberry Pi's [picotool](https://github.com/raspberrypi/picotool).
 Pre-compiled picotool binaries are [also available](https://github.com/raspberrypi/pico-sdk-tools).